 Although cities, counties, school districts and some other agencies have historically been required to follow a statutory "surplus land" process when disposing of land, such requirements did not apply to MTS.
 Historically, MTS has not be required to formally declare property to be "surplus land" before selling it or pursuing a joint development project.
 Moreover, even at cities and counties, certain ground lease and joint-use projects have not been considered a "disposition" of real estate that triggers the surplus land process.
+Property that was "necessary for an agency's use" was exempt from the process and agency's had broad discretion to determine if a lease or sale transaction was an "agency use."
 This process has traditionally been limited to property that no longer has a public use or public facility connection.